robines-wins/MLO-project1/scripts/README.md

 project1.ipynb is the python notebook where we tested all our implementation and where we searched for the good parameters.
 It is dependent of :

--cross_validation.py (which contains the functions related to the cross validation of our work) -helpers.py (which contains a few helping  functions from the labs and a few normalizing functions) -implementations.py (which contains our implementations) -proj1_helpers (which contains the functions importing and exporting the data)
+-costs.py (which contains some costs functions) -cross_validation.py (which contains the functions related to the cross validation of our work) -helpers.py (which contains a few helping  functions from the labs and a few normalizing functions) -proj1_helpers.py (which contains the functions importing and exporting the data) -implementations.py (which contains our implementations)